 Students demonstrate knowledge of the techniques of making original fine art prints acquired through lectures, studio projects, and individual applications.
 Students may work in the media introduced this term and/ or any media they have studied in a previous course.
-Prerequisites: None, but drawing and design classes are recommended.
-FALL 2009,

-2010; WINTER 2010, 2011; SPRING 2010, 2011
+Prerequisite: None, but drawing and design classes are recommended.
+FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012

-PRINTMAKING - INTERMEDIATE
+PRINTMAKING - INTERMEDIATE I

 Students continue to develop skill in printmaking applying the techniques learned in introductory printmaking classes.
-Students complete independent work which contributes to their personal portfolio.
+Students complete independent work that contributes to their personal portfolio.
 Prerequisites: ART 270, 271 & 272 or instructor approval.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012